-HOUSING & ENVIRONMENT: Parakeets need a clean, warm, mentally stimulating environment.
+HOUSING & ENVIRONMENT: Cockatiels need a clean, warm, mentally stimulating environment.
 A single bird's cage can be about 18" x 18" x 24."
 Two birds should have a cage no smaller than 28"x 24"x 36."
-Select a powder-coated or stainless steel parrot cage, free of rust and chips; cage bar spacing no wider than 3/8 to 1/2 inch.
-Parakeets are very active and like to flit back & forth as much as possible.
-Remember that birds fly horizontally, not vertically like a helicopter!
-Choose a cage that allows that natural movement.
+Select a powder-coated or stainless steel parrot cage, free of rust and chips; cage bar spacing no wider than 3/8 to 1 inch.
 The cage should be placed in a family- centered room where the bird will feel like a part of the "flock"; however, the back of the cage should be positioned against a wall to provide security.
 Avoid drafty areas and any placement that will get too much direct sun for any portion of the day.
 If your bird spends time out of its cage, make sure that any ceiling fans are off.
 Do not place your bird's cage in the kitchen, as cooking fumes and even a small amount of smoke can be fatal.
 Average room temperature will be fine for your bird, not to exceed 80 degrees.
 Be careful of drafts from air conditioning, especially when bathing and misting.